ouss122/Ou12Blog/content/blog/Contradiction, Contraposition and Lean.md

 contradiction
 ```

-and voila
+And voila, looking at the info view we can see:

 > **No goals**

-The goal is closed and by that we proved the theorem by contradiction
+Which mean the goal is closed and by that we proved the theorem by contradiction.

-here the full code
+And here the full code

 ```lean4
 import Mathlib